wongak626/IN-silico-Restriction-Digest-Tool/ReadMe.md

 ```
 python digest.py
 ```
-This runs the program that allows you to access the front page through any internet browser (chrome, firefox, safari, etc.).
+This inititates the program, and allows you to access the front page through any internet browser (chrome, firefox, safari, etc.).

 ## Future directions for this project
 - Adding FASTA file upload capability.